Best AI Agent Builder in 2026: 12 Tools Ranked and Reviewed

 Pros:

-• Fastest setup for standard productivity workflows
+• Fastest setup of any platform on this list for standard productivity workflows — describe the job, Lindy builds the workflow

 Cons:

-• Limited for complex, multi-step production workflows
+• Limited for complex, enterprise-grade production workflows — the natural-language-only interface becomes a ceiling for advanced logic

-• Less control over agent reasoning and tool selection
+• Less control over agent reasoning and tool selection compared to visual or code-based platforms

 7. Gumloop — Best for Content and Research Workflows